 Objectives and Content

-The course provides an introduction to general astrophysics with a special emphasis on the physical processes involved.
-The course covers topics such as: Observations in astrophysics, the structure and properties of the Sun, planets and their atmospheres, moons and energy budget, evolution of stars from protostar to supernova, the Milky Way, interstellar matter, galaxies and clusters of galaxies, cosmology.
+The course gives a broad introduction to classical astrophysics with a special emphasis on the physical processes involved.
+Topics covered in the course include astrophysical observations, the structure and radiation of the sun, the planets and their atmosphere and energy budget, moons, the life cycle of a star from protostar to supernova, the Milky Way, interstellar matter, galaxies, and cosmology.

 The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.